epfl-ada/ada-2023-project-abcd5/README.md

 * A dataset from Kaggle for the budgets https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download&select=movies_metadata.csv : we merge our dataset the movie_metadata.csv file that contains the budgets

-* A dataset from IMDB for the ratings https://developer.imdb.com/non-commercial-datasets/ : we merge our dataset with the title.ratings.tsv file
+* A dataset from IMDB for the ratings IMDB Ratings https://developer.imdb.com/non-commercial-datasets/ : we merge our dataset with the title.ratings.tsv file

 * A dataset of a mapping from Freebase ID to IMDB ID https://query.wikidata.org/#PREFIX%20wd%3A%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fentity%2F%3E%0APREFIX%20wdt%3A%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fprop%2Fdirect%2F%3E%0APREFIX%20wikibase%3A%20%3Chttp%3A%2F%2Fwikiba.se%2Fontology%23%3E%0A%0ASELECT%20%3Fitem%20%3FfreebaseID%20%3FimdbID%0AWHERE%20%7B%0A%20%20%3Fitem%20wdt%3AP31%2Fwdt%3AP279%2a%20wd%3AQ11424.%0A%20%20%3Fitem%20wdt%3AP646%20%3FfreebaseID.%0A%20%20%3Fitem%20wdt%3AP345%20%3FimdbID.%0A%20%20%7D : we needed that dataset in order to merge IMDB ratings with our Freebase ID identified movies
 [Kaggle](https://query.wikidata.org/#PREFIX%20wd%3A%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fentity%2F%3E%0APREFIX%20wdt%3A%20%3Chttp%3A%2F%2Fwww.wikidata.org%2Fprop%2Fdirect%2F%3E%0APREFIX%20wikibase%3A%20%3Chttp%3A%2F%2Fwikiba.se%2Fontology%23%3E%0A%0ASELECT%20%3Fitem%20%3FfreebaseID%20%3FimdbID%0AWHERE%20%7B%0A%20%20%3Fitem%20wdt%3AP31%2Fwdt%3AP279%2a%20wd%3AQ11424.%0A%20%20%3Fitem%20wdt%3AP646%20%3FfreebaseID.%0A%20%20%3Fitem%20wdt%3AP345%20%3FimdbID.%0A%20%20%7D)